caronc/pynzbget/README.md

 ======================
 The following are some of the functionality that is built in for you:

+ * validate() - handle environment checking, correct versioning as well as if the expected configuration variables you specified are present.

  * push()     - pushes a variables to the NZBGet server